adamsilver/fdpb/01-Register.md

 ## Submit buttons

+When it comes to submit buttons there are three design considerations:

+- Visual design
+- Placement
+- Label

+### Visual design

 The first thing to know about buttons is that they aren't links.
 Links are typically underlined or specially positioned to differentiate them amongst other words.
-For those using a mouse the cusor will change to a hand.
+For those using a mouse the cursor will change to a hand on hover.
 This is because, unlike buttons, links have weak affordance[^].

+In *Resilient Web Design*, Jeremy Keith discusses the idea of material honesty.
+He says:

+> One material should not be used as a substitute for another.
+Otherwise the end result is deceptive.

+Making a link look like a button is materially dishonest.
+It tells users that links and buttons are the same when they’re not.
+Links can do things buttons can't do.
+For example, links can be opened in a new tab or bookmarked.

-As buttons aren't links we shouldn't make them look like links and we shouldn't give them the hand cursor.
-What we should do is make them look like buttons.
-Buttons have strong affordance.
+So it follows, buttons shouldn't look like links and they shouldn't use the hand cursor.
+Instead we should make them look like buttons.

-We should place the button beneath the form fields.
-This follows the flow of the form and intuitively meets users expectation[^position].
-This also helps users who zoom—a right-aligned button disappears off-screen easily.

-The text of the button is just as important.
-It should be descriptive and terse.
-It should almost definitely be a verb and if they need more than one word, use sentence case.
+### Placement

+The primary action should be placed where users are naturally going to look for it.
+Eye tracking testing[^] shows that users naturally and intuitively look directly below the last field which makes sense from a flow perspective.
+This also helps users who zoom in as a right-aligned button would disappear off-screen easily.

+### Label

+The word *submit* is probably a bad name for a submit button.
+The word(s) should describe the specific action being taken and because it's an action it should be a verb.

+We should aim to use as few words as possible because they are quicker to read.
+But not at the cost of clarity.
+If you need two words to make the action clear then use sentence case.

-The exact words may differ to match your brand's tone of voice but don't exchange clarity for cuteness.
-In our case ‘Register’ is good.
+The exact words may need matching to your brand's tone of voice but don't exchange clarity for cuteness.
+In our case ‘Register’ works well.

 ## Validation

-Up to now, we've done as much as we can to make sure the registration form is easy to use.
-We have clear, always visible labels.
-And we have readily-accessible well-written hints.
+It would be fair to say we've ensured the registration is easy to use.
+We're only asking two questions and those questions are clear and readily accessible.

-We have a layout that works well responsively.
-And an experience that caters for a broad range of users.
-However, people make mistakes.
-And when they do, it's our job to make fixing them painless.
+The fields work responsively and the experience caters for a broad range of users.
+Despite our efforts, we cannot eradicate human error.
+People make mistakes and when they do, it's our job to make fixing these mistakes easy.

-Validation is so important because this is when users are most frustrated.
-Many sites design a poor validation experience, either by not doing enough to help users, or bizarely doing too much.
-More on this shortly.
+Validation is important because this is when users are most frustrated.
+Many websites provide a poor experience here.
+This is often because they either don't do enough to help or bizarely they do too much, but more on this shortly.

-To ensure users can fix errors easily, we'll need to tell them what's gone wrong and how to make it right.
+To ensure errors easily remedied, we'll need to tell users what's gone wrong and how to fix it quickly.
 Our first discussion focuses on *when* to provide feedback.

 ### When to validate

-To design inclusively we must first consider the experience without Javascript, which is far more common than most people think it is[^].
-When we consider this scenario we're left with no choice but to validate `onsubmit`.
+To design inclusively we must first consider the experience without Javascript, which is far more common than you may think[^].
+Without Javascript we are only able to validate a form `onsubmit`.

 > “There is no creativity without constraint”

-You might see this as constraining but it couldn't be more freeing.
-Constraints help us to design experiences that embrace the platform and help users.
-In practical terms, we get to focus on creating the best experience within the bounds of something that works for everyone.

-Interestingly, I've often found the best experience is one that doesn't rely on Javascript anyway.
-In a recent project we only performed validation on the server and it worked really well.

-This is not to say client-side validation is bad.
-I'm simply pointing out that the so-called *degraded* experience may be all that users need.
-And if we don't need to provide the enhancement, then we don't need to write as much code.
-This has the following benefits:

-1. We have less work to do
-2. We have to send less code to the user (meaning a faster experience)
-3. It's more inclusive by default.
+Constraints help us solve problems within certain boundaries that are defined by the platform and the users of said platform.
+I've found that, generally speaking, the best experiences are those that don't rely on Javascript anyway.

+This is not to say validating forms with script is bad.
+It's just that something that may appear to be  problematic from the point of view of designers, may not be a problem at all for users.
+Without testing with users, we'll never know.

-In any case, we can't validate everything on the client with Javascript.
-At some point we're going to have to interogate the database.
-For people to register successfully they will need to enter an email address that hasn't been taken, for example.
+Not everything can be validated with Javascript anyway.
+At some point we're going to need to validate certain things on the server.
+To register an account, for example, we'll need to ensure nobody else signed up with their email address.

-By designing first without Javascript, not only do we reach a wider audience, but we also cover scenarios that we may have forgotten about had we jumped straight into the all-singing and all-dancing fancy-pants solution.
+By designing first without Javascript we reach a wider audience, and expose scenarios that we may have otherwise forgotten, had we jumped head first into the all-singing and all-dancing fancy-pants solution.

---

-In short, we'll validate forms onsubmit.
-This is something that forms do by default and is fully accessible out of the box.
-Validating on submit gives users consistency and familiarity whether Javascript is available or whether the form was sent through to the server.

-I'll be providing a Javascript implementation[^] which behaves the same way as the server-side validation.
-The only difference is that it does so without a server-side round trip (and subsequent page refresh).
-The benefit to the user is a faster fail and succeed experience.

-If you decide to create your own script, be sure to attach the validation routine to the form's `submit` event and not onto the submit button's `click` event.
-The latter won't work for users[double check your memory on this] who press *enter* when focussed on various form controls, creating a less inclusive experience.
+If it wasn't clear already, we'll be validating `onsubmit` even when Javascript is available.
+This also promotes consistency, which breeds familiarity, two qualities often found in well-designed interfaces.

+Despite the rant about ‘no Javascript’, a client-side solution is useful because it saves users experiencing a round-trip, and subsequent page refresh, just to see a few formatting errrors.

-#### Live validation
+#### Inline validation

 One question still remains though.
 When Javascript is available, we have an opportunity to provide what's commonly called *live validation*.
-The theory is that it's easier to fix errors as soon as they occur which sounds sensible.
+The theory is that it's easier to fix errors as soon as they occur.
 The thing is, live validation introduces more problems than it solves.

 For entries that require a certain number of characters, the first keystroke will always constitute an invalid entry.
 This means users will be interrupted early and often.